MilaTost/ExpEvo_with_replicated_selection/README.md

 The plotting functions are available in the `Plot_Manhattan_plot_with_WStat.R` script. <br /> <br />

 ## Haplotype estimation and haplotype block calculation
 The data were phased using fastPHASE version 1.4.8 [(Sheet and Stephens, 2006)](https://stephenslab.uchicago.edu/software.html#fastphase) for further dissection.
 We phased all regions putatively under selection with 10 iterations of the expectation-maximization (EM) algorithm (Sheet and Stephens, 2006).
+To phase our data, we prepare the regions with the rscript `Prepare_data_for_fastPhase.R` script.
 The haplotype block calculation and plotting of the blocks are contained in the `Create_Haplotype_figure.R` script. <br /> <br />

 ## Generation of the LDheatmap
 We also created a pairwise LD heatmap with the R package LDheatmap [Shin et al., 2006](https://sfustatgen.github.io/LDheatmap/index.html) to supplement our haplotype investigation.
 We looked at LD across putatively selected regions in the different subpopulations.
 This calculation is contained in the `Create_Haplotype_figure.R` script. <br />Here a both plots combined for the identified region on chromosome 3: <br />